samueljacsev/TSCIL-AL/README.md

 <!-- ABOUT THE PROJECT -->
-## Class-incremental Learning for Time Series: Benchmark and Evaluation
+## Class-incremental Learning for Time Series with Active Learning: Benchmark and Evaluation

-A unified experimental framework for Time Series Class-Incremental Learning (TSCIL) based on Pytorch.
+This project is a fork of the TSCIL repository: a unified experimental framework for Time Series Class-Incremental Learning (TSCIL) based on Pytorch now extended with Active Learning capabilities.
 The [paper](https://arxiv.org/abs/2402.12035) has been accepted by SIGKDD 2024.
 Our CIL benchmarks are established with open-sourced real-world time series datasets.
 Based on these, our toolkit provides a simple way to customize the continual learning settings.
 Hyperparameter selection is based on [Ray Tune](https://docs.ray.io/en/latest/tune/index.html).

-## What's new
-* Jun 2024: Include FastICARL into our toolkit.

-* May 2024: Our TSCIL paper has been accepted by SIGKDD 2024 (ADS track).

-* Feb 2024: Release of TSCIL toolkit.
+The addition of Active Learning enables the framework to intelligently select the most informative samples for labeling, improving efficiency and performance in class-incremental learning scenarios.
+This extension is designed to support various active learning strategies and seamlessly integrate them into the existing TSCIL pipeline.

 ## Requirements
 ![](https://img.shields.io/badge/python-3.10-green.svg)